 Threats associated with data deletion exist because the consumer has reduced visibility into where its data is physically stored in the cloud and a reduced ability to verify the secure deletion of its data.
 This risk is concerning because the data is spread over a number of different storage devices within the CSP's infrastructure in a multi-tenancy environment.
-In addition, deletion procedures may differ from provider to provider.
-Organizations may not be able to verify that their data was securely deleted and that remnants of the data are not available to attackers.
-This threat increases as an organization uses more CSP services.
+In addition, deletion procedures

-&lt;sup>10 Data isolation controls must address issues such as ensuring that (1) packet sniffing by other tenants in the server is not possible in a hypervisor, (2) two VMs owned by the same customer and located on the same physical host cannot listen to each other's traffic, and (3) attacks like ARP cache poisoning will not work.
+12 Data isolation controls must address issues such as ensuring that (1) packet sniffing by other tenants in the server is not possible in a hypervisor, (2) two VMs owned by the same customer and located on the same physical host cannot listen to each other's traffic, and (3) attacks like ARP cache poisoning will not work.
 The hypervisor must ensure that traffic is delivered to the specified destination VM(s), and cannot be seen or delivered to other VMs on the same physical host.